 Level Listening and Speaking Basic Reading and Writing Test Benchmark: CASAS scale scores: Reading: 211-220 BEST Plus 2.0: 485 - 524 BEST Literacy: 68-75 Individual can understand learned phrases and short new phrases containing familiar vocabulary spoken slowly and with some repetition; can communicate basic survival needs with some help; can participate in conversation in limited social situations and use new phrases with hesitation; and relies on description and concrete terms.
 There is inconsistent control of more complex grammar.
 Individual can read text on familiar subjects that have a simple and clear underlying structure (e.g., clear main idea, chronological order); can use context to determine meaning; can interpret actions required in specific written directions; can write simple paragraphs with main idea and supporting details on familiar topics (e.g., daily activities, personal issues) by recombining learned vocabulary and structures; and can self and peer edit for spelling and punctuation errors.
-Functional and Workplace Skills oral and written instruction, and has s telephone on familiar subjects; can w basic needs; can complete basic me can handle jobs that involve basic or communication in tasks that can be c rrite messages and notes related to dical forms and job applications; and al instructions and written clarified orally.
-Individual can work with ch as word processing, and can follow
+Functional and Workplace Skills Individual can meet basic survival and social needs, can follow some simple oral and written instruction, and has some ability to communicate on the telephone on familiar subjects; can write messages and notes related to basic needs; can complete basic medical forms and job applications; and can handle jobs that involve basic oral instructions and written communication in tasks that can be clarified orally.
+Individual can work with or learn basic computer software, such as word processing, and can follow simple instructions for using technology.